Justice and Her Brothers: Themes

 The novel deals with ideas of loneliness in childhood, the family unit and its effect on children, and identity.

 Reception

 In a review in The New York Times, Jean Fritz wrote that "the book is like an expertly crafted, highly original painting over which a surrealistic film has been tacked."
 School Library Journal praised Hamilton's descriptions, noting "many rich details... are skillfully woven into a complex plot all the more chilling for being so firmly grounded in reality."
 In The Junior Bookshelf, M. Hobbs noted "[Hamilton] is a Black novelist using racial characteristics in a new, altogether fascinating way."

-One critic debated the appropriate age of the novel's audience, due to the its complexity.
+One critic debated the appropriate age of the novel's audience, due to its complexity.
 In The Christian Science Monitor, Clive Lawrence wrote "Is it suitable for 12-year-olds?
 I have to say no. The average child will find it boringly serious."

 Influence

 At the time of its publishing, Justice and Her Brothers was one of few science-fiction young adult novels featuring Black characters.